 How to Get Rid of Odorous House Ants

 Odorous House Ants, also sometimes called Stink Ants or Coconut Ants, are a common household pest and found throughout the United States.
 Odorous House Ants emit a pungent rotten coconut odor when they are crushed.
 Odorous House Ants are small, approximately 1/8-1/16 of an inch in length, and are dark brown or black.
-Odorous House Ants do not bite unless provoked and like other ants, we have discussed feed on sugary and protein-rich substances.
+Odorous House Ants do not bite unless provoked and like other ants, we have discussed feeding on sugary and protein-rich substances.

-Odorous House Ants are considered a Tramp Ant.
-Many of the most difficult to control species of ants are classified as Tramp Ants.
+Odorous House Ants are considered Tramp Ant.
+Many of the most difficult-to-control species of ants are classified as Tramp Ants.
 Tramp Ants are ants that have adapted to comfortably live very close to humans, in fact, they are more prevalent in areas where human development has limited the natural landscape.
 The following characteristics of Tramp Ants make their control difficult:

 - Colonies have multiple queens and multiple sub-colonies